Tubati-jayasree/AI-Nutritionist-App/README.md

 Nourishing Your Health

-Project is live at :- WellnessAI Advisior
+Project is live at :- http://localhost:8501/

 # 🚀 Brief Idea
 Welcome to WellnessAI Advisior, your personal nutritionist powered by Google's Gemini Pro Vision API.
 This project demonstrates the fusion of nutrition and artificial intelligence, offering users a tool to analyze meal images and receive detailed nutritional insights.